 The dust has barely settled on London 2012, but there is already talk of who might bid for the 2024 Olympics (Rio de Janeiro will host 2016, and the 2020 short-list is made up of Madrid, Tokyo and Istanbul).
 The 2024 race is almost certain to include a US heavyweight, probably New York or San Francisco.
 But, expect to see a sub-Saharan African city in the mix too.

-Kenya's Nairobi is a probable bidder and would fully expect to win, with or without a US metropolis as rival.
+Kenya’s Nairobi is a probable bidder and would fully expect to win, with or without a US metropolis as rival.
 This is because Sub Saharan Africa has a newfound global confidence, fuelled by its burgeoning economic prowess.
 GDP in Kenya, for example, is projected to grow more than 200% at US dollar prices over the period 2011-2020, according to data from Euromonitor International.
-Click to Tweet!
+A host of frontier (off-the-beaten-path) African economies are projected to show double-digit compound annual growth (CAGR) to 2020, which is why so many yield-hungry investors are digging around for untapped opportunities.
+The region’s youthful demographics, maturing political infrastructures and abundant natural resources are fuelling the gold-rush climate.

 What is more, Africa’s frontier markets are promising to bud at a time when growth in the BRICs is set to slow.
 South Africa itself, the continent’s standout emerging market of the past decade, is entering a period of softer growth, reflecting sluggish activity in the mining sector.